-We believe everyone should have a safe and secure place to call home
+We believe everyone should have a safe place to call home

 We work to raise funds and awareness to bring about change for people experiencing homelessness or at risk.